|

 Asphalt |

 The Terrance B. Lettsome airport underwent a major $55 million renovation in 2004.
-After dredging was completed the runway was expanded allowing larger planes into the BVI.
-These planes are not the large jumbo jets one could expect flying into St. Thomas or Puerto Rico.
-They are merely 64 passenger turbo prop airplanes, used for regional flying only.
-This renovation was the largest capital project ever at that time.
+After dredging was completed the runway was expanded to allow larger planes to operate into the airfield.
+This renovation was the largest capital project ever undertaken in the territory at that time.
+However, the airport currently does not receive any scheduled airline passenger jet service.
+Recently, Seaborne Airlines began operating Saab 340 turboprop aircraft into the airport.

-Some of the highlights of the project include:
+Some of the highlights of the renovation and expansion project include:

 - An enlarged flight apron